Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 Boozhoo, aaniin, biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.

 Hello!
-Welcome back in my Storytelling Lodge where there is love and learning.
+Welcome once again to my Storytelling Lodge, a place filled with love and learning.

-Today's story is part 13(!) of the series "Stories and Teachings from the Earth."
-We will talk about the calendar of the Anishinaabeg People -- which, of course, since our ancestors had no books, is not made of printed paper.
-Instead, the scutes of the back shield of turtles served as a calendar.
+Today's story is the 13th part of the series "Stories and Teachings from the Earth."
+We will explore the Anishinaabeg People's calendar—since our ancestors lacked books, it wasn't made of printed paper.
+Instead, the turtle's scutes served as a calendar.

-Instead of books, our ancestors used to inscribe and paint on rocks and other natural materials to be able to determine the cycles of the stars and the seasons.
-Through careful observation and inquiry, the gete-ayaa'ag (ancestors) learned seasonal lessons necessary for survival.
-Their knowledge was based on paying attention to the position of the sun and the moon and stars and the behavior of the animals and the birds and fish.
-This myriad of natural phenomena was their gekinoo'amaaged (teacher).
-Thus, by watching and listening to these gekinoo'amaagedjig who surrounded them, they were able to navigate the waters and to forecast the weather and keep track of time very precisely.
+Rather than using books, our ancestors inscribed and painted on rocks and other natural materials to understand the cycles of the stars and the seasons.
+Through careful observation and inquiry, the gete-ayaa'ag (ancestors) acquired essential seasonal knowledge for survival.
+Their understanding was derived from observing the positions of the sun, moon, and stars, as well as the behavior of animals, birds, and fish.
+This array of natural phenomena served as their gekinoo'amaaged (teacher).
+By observing and listening to these gekinoo'amaagedjig around them, they could navigate waters, predict the weather, and accurately track time.

-According to our cosmology, there is a Manidoo-miikana (Spirit trail) that continually cycles from the terrestrial realms, across the sky world, star world and into the spiritual realms.
-In the night sky, we call this Spirit Trail Giizhik-miikana (“Cedar Trail”), the planetary elliptical that appears to move from east to west.
-The cleansing herb called Giizhik (cedar) and the sky (called Giizhig) are seen as spiritually closely related beings, hence the term “Cedar Trail.”
-The eight planets of our Solar System including our Mother Earth which is orbited by her child the moon, are all part of the Great Spirit Nation, headed by the Sun.
-All these relatives travel, each with their own names and spirits, across the sky along the Spirit Trail.
+In our cosmology, there exists a Manidoo-miikana (Spirit trail) that perpetually cycles from the earthly realms, through the sky world, star world, and into the spiritual domains.
+In the night sky, we refer to this Spirit Trail as Giizhik-miikana (“Cedar Trail”), the planetary ellipse that seems to move from east to west.
+The cleansing herb known as Giizhik (cedar) and the sky (referred to as Giizhig) are viewed as spiritually interconnected beings, which is why it's called the “Cedar Trail.”
+The eight planets of our Solar System, including our Mother Earth, orbited by her child the moon, are all part of the Great Spirit Nation, led by the Sun.
+All these relatives journey, each bearing their own names and spirits, across the sky along the Spirit Trail.

-Of all planets and their celestial family members, Nookomis Dibik-Giizis, Grandmother Moon (ᑎᐱᑭ ᑮᓯᔅ in Ojibwe syllabics), is regarded as our principal gekinoo'amaaged, or teacher.
-She is often called Gookomisinaan: Our Grandmother.
+Among all the planets and their celestial relatives, Nookomis Dibik-Giizis, Grandmother Moon (ᑎᐱᑭ ᑮᓯᔅ in Ojibwe syllabics), is considered our main gekinoo'amaaged, or teacher.
+She is frequently referred to as Gookomisinaan: Our Grandmother.

-Even today, the Anishinaabeg still follow Gookomisinaan dibik-giiziso-mazina'igan (a lunar calendar), in contrast with modern mainstream society, which follows Gimishoomisinan giiziso-mazina'igan (a solar calendar) --- called the Gregorian calendar.
-The solar year contains about 365 days; the Earth actually takes 365 days, 5 hours and 49 minutes to circle the Sun.
-In the modern Gregorian calendar system, an extra day is added every four years (known as the leap year), and a leap year is skipped every 100 years for three centuries out of every four.
+Even today, the Anishinaabeg continue to use Gookomisinaan dibik-giiziso-mazina'igan (a lunar calendar), unlike modern mainstream society, which uses Gimishoomisinan giiziso-mazina'igan (a solar calendar) — known as the Gregorian calendar.
+The solar year is approximately 365 days long; in reality, the Earth takes 365 days, 5 hours, and 49 minutes to orbit the Sun.
+In the current Gregorian calendar system, an additional day is added every four years (known as the leap year), and a leap year is omitted every 100 years for three centuries out of every four.

-Where the Gregorian mazina'igan is based on the movement of Gimishoomisinaan Giizis, the Sun, the Gookomisinaan dibik-giiziso-mazina'igan is based on the movement of Gookomisinaan Dibik-giizis, the moon.
+While the Gregorian mazina'igan is determined by the movement of Gimishoomisinaan Giizis, the Sun, the Gookomisinaan dibik-giiziso-mazina'igan is determined by the movement of Gookomisinaan Dibik-giizis, the moon.

-The Anishinaabe lunar months go from Full Moon to Full Moon; there are 13 Moons (months)/13+ full moons in a year.
-This means that our Moon calendar does not match up with the Gregorian 12-Month calendar.
-So, for example, March is what we call Ziinzibaakwadooke-giizis but that doesn’t really start until later on in the month of March — namely, when the full moon rises.
-In other words, we are still in Namebini-giizis (Sucker Fish Moon) when the (Gregorian) Month of March begins.
-This means that, for example, this year, with the full moon rising on March 7, Ziinzibaakwadooke-giizis, the sugar-making Moon, starts 7 days later than the Gregorian month of March.
+The Anishinaabe lunar months span from one Full Moon to the next, resulting in 13 Moons (months) and 13+ full moons each year.
+Consequently, our Moon calendar does not align with the Gregorian 12-Month calendar.
+For instance, what we refer to as Ziinzibaakwadooke-giizis in March does not actually commence until later in the month—specifically, when the full moon appears.
+In other words, at the start of the Gregorian month of March, we are still in Namebini-giizis (Sucker Fish Moon).
+This year, for example, with the full moon occurring on March 7, Ziinzibaakwadooke-giizis, the sugar-making Moon, begins 7 days after the start of the Gregorian month of March.

-The Anishinaabe Full Moon to Full Moon counting is unique as the soli-lunar calendar systems used by other Indigenous Turtle Island peoples go from New Moon to New Moon (which in itself makes sense since a new moon is the first moon phase of a lunar cycle), or from sliver crescent after the New Moon to the sliver crescent after the New Moon.
-According to the Anishinaabe calendar, leap month happens in the December-January time frame (New Year begins with the Full Moon on or after the Winter Solstice).
+The Anishinaabe method of counting from Full Moon to Full Moon is distinct because other Indigenous peoples of Turtle Island use soli-lunar calendar systems that typically go from New Moon to New Moon (which makes sense since a new moon marks the first phase of a lunar cycle), or from the sliver crescent following the New Moon to the next sliver crescent.
+In the Anishinaabe calendar, the leap month occurs between December and January, with the New Year starting on the Full Moon that falls on or after the Winter Solstice.

 THE TURTLE'S BACK IS OUR CALENDAR

-According to a popular Anishinaabe creation story, the world was created when a muskrat brought mud from the bottom of the sea to be placed on the back a giant snapping turtle.
-The turtle’s shell has thirteen central plates, called scutes.
+A well-known Anishinaabe creation story tells that the world was formed when a muskrat retrieved mud from the sea's depths and placed it on the back of a massive snapping turtle.
+The turtle's shell features thirteen central plates known as scutes.

-The drawing on a turtle's back or upper shell resembles our lunar calendar.
-This is Anishinaabeg's way of dating seasonal changes and all the natural events that occur during each season.
-The lunar calendar followed by the majority of traditional Anishinaabe Peoples dictates that a moon (month) has 28 days.
-This is the time it takes for the moon to orbit our Earth and the time it takes a woman to have her menstrual cycle.
+The pattern on a turtle's back or upper shell mirrors our lunar calendar.
+This is how the Anishinaabeg track seasonal changes and all natural events occurring in each season.
+The lunar calendar observed by most traditional Anishinaabe Peoples states that a moon (month) spans 28 days.
+This is the duration it takes for the moon to orbit Earth and the period of a woman's menstrual cycle.

-The shell of the turtle represents the body of events, teachings, and origins of the Anishinaabe.
-The thirteen large sections on the back of the turtle represent ashi niswi giizisoog (thirteen moons) in the Earth’s rotation around the sun.
-Thirteen also represents the four seasons in the Earth’s cycle around the sun, plus the nine moons it takes for the developing of a human child in the mother’s womb.
-The scutes (scales) that surround the large sections on top of the turtle's back represent the number of days that make up an entire lunar cycle .
+The turtle's shell symbolizes the events, teachings, and origins of the Anishinaabeg.
+The thirteen large segments on the turtle's back signify ashi niswi giizisoog (thirteen moons) in Earth's orbit around the sun.
+The number thirteen also reflects the four seasons in Earth's journey around the sun, along with the nine moons required for a human child to develop in the mother's womb.
+The scutes (scales) encircling the large segments on the turtle's back represent the number of days in a complete lunar cycle.

-For the Anishinaabeg Peoples, the turtle is like a grandmother.
-She represents the spirit of the people, the women, and the land.
+For the Anishinaabeg Peoples, the turtle is akin to a grandmother.
+She symbolizes the spirit of the people, the women, and the land.

 The Full Moon Calendar of the Anishinaabeg Peoples

-Full moon names reflect local cultures.
-There are several names of the full moons in circulation throughout Anishinaabe Aki, depending on the region.
-In Lower Peninsula Michigan and in southern Ontario, for example, these are the names of the 12 full moons and one leap moon:
+Full moon names reflect the traditions of local cultures.
+Throughout Anishinaabe Aki, various full moon names are used, influenced by regional differences.
+In areas like Lower Peninsula Michigan and southern Ontario, these are the names given to the 12 full moons and one leap moon:

 Ashi niso-waawiyezi-dibik-giizis (the thirteen full moons) named in Anishinaabemowin (the Ojibwe language) can be formulated as follows:**